How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

 How Much Does This Repair Cost?

-Replacing the door seal on a Maytag MHW6630HW typically costs $30–$80 in parts when tackling the repair yourself.
+Replacing the door seal on a Maytag MHW6630HW typically costs $30–$80 in parts if you tackle the repair yourself.
 A professional service call for this same fix usually runs $150–$300, including labor and parts.
 Choosing the DIY route can save you $100 or more, making it a worthwhile project for most homeowners.

 Frequently Asked Questions